| <<Ant Taskdef | Home Print Layout | SDK>> |

 file from inside the one-jar-appgen jar.
 You can then build it in-place (it does build itself) using Ant,

-and start adding in your own new files (with the tokens $project$
+and start adding in your own new files (with the tokens $project$ and $package

 in the appropriate places in file-content, filenames and directories.